5Diraptor/5Diraptor/README.md

 ### Hi there 👋

-I'm a casual web dev with experience devloping in Wordpress, with a bit of Magento and Squarespace knowledge.
+I'm a casual web dev with experience in CMS's like in Wordpress and Magento and a good all round understanding of the stack.
 I like to code full stack applications and create web projects from for a hobby.

 <!--
 **5Diraptor/5Diraptor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.